ajangbul/gordon-foundation-data-analyzer/readMe.md

 ### How to run the program:

-# 1. Clone the bank repository
+# 1. Clone this repository
 git clone https://github.com/ajangbul/gordon-foundation-data-analyzer.git

 # 2. Install dependencies